fushuang001/fushuang001.github.io/_posts/2022-11-15-AWS Networking and Content Delivery.md

 - **real-time logs**
   - get info about requests made to a distribution in real time(*logs are delivered within seconds of receiving the requests*)，可以是多个 distribution，近乎实时的日志
   - delivery to data stream in Amazon Kinesis Data Streams
-  - sameling rate: the percentage of requests for which you want to receive real-time log records
+  - sampling rate: the percentage of requests for which you want to receive real-time log records
   - specific fields(total 43 fields available)
     - origin-fbl(first-byte latency)
     - origin-lbl